CWRiddle/MakeChangeProject/README.md

 -Run program in IDE or compile and run in terminal

 ### Lessons Learned
 While writing this program, I learned some strategies to deal with issues that arose from rounding errors involving floating point numbers in Java.
+Looking back, I should have done all of the calculations using pennies before converting into dollars, in order to deal with rounding errors.
+However, the rounding errors were so small that they didn't appear until the end of the code where the pennies were calculated.
+Rather than rewrite my code, I bandaged the problem by applying an if statement to check whether or not there was a significant digit in the thousandths that would influence a rounding error.